kristianmandrup/puppeteer-browser-agent/README.md

 ## Action definitions

-Action definitions are used to inform the browser agent which actions are available and how to use them, similar to the Tools functionality of f.ex [CrewAI]()
+Action definitions are used to inform the browser agent which actions are available and how to use them, similar to the tools of f.ex [CrewAI]()

 Each definition must contain the following: